GrahamDumpleton/mod_wsgi-docker/README.rst

 docker host.

-Note that although your specific Python web application when run will run as the non root user ``www-data``, the Apache server itself will initially start up as the root user.
+Note that although your specific Python web application when run will run as the non root user ``whiskey``, the Apache server itself will initially start up as the root user.
 Some Docker runtime environments however may be set up so as to prohibit you running your container as the root user and require a non root user from the outset.